-Once a farm is “verified,” a farmer will be offered a MAEAP sign for display.
+Once a farm is "verified," a farmer will be offered a MAEAP sign for display.
 If needed, an additional sign may be purchased.
-The producer is also eligible for rebates, cost-share incentives, tax credits, low-cost lending and reduced liability insurance premiums from participating companies, organizations, or associations.
+The producer is also eligible for rebates, cost-share incentives, low-cost lending and reduced liability insurance premiums from participating companies, organizations, or associations.

-MAEAP verification is valid for three years.
+MAEAP verification is valid for five years.
 In order to maintain MAEAP verification, a farmer must review the appropriate risk assessment (A*Syst) with their local conservation district technician and request a site visit from MDARD by calling (517) 284-5609.

 To get started, attend a MAEAP educational session.